strvcom/nodejs-open-knowledge/lectures/04-architecture/README.md

 # Architecture

-Each API request typicaly goes through several phases when being handled.
+Each API request typically goes through several phases when being handled.
 These phases would more or less be:

  1. Request data parsing
  2. Request data validation